 FYI - If you've wondered why it sometimes takes me longer than anticipated to process a customer's order, well, I'm a one man business.
 I'm the only person who reads and responds to all my customer's emails (about 20-30 per day), take my customer's phone calls (about 20-30 on a nice day), with customers stopping by my shop, repair and rebuild my customer's parts and engines in my shop, order parts from my suppliers, package and I mail my customer's parts at my local Post Office.
 I can't seem to find anyone dedicated and intelligent enough to provide the very best service for my customers and correctly repair some of my customer's parts.
 I did hire some guys in the past, but I received so many complaints from my customers, I decided to just do everything myself.
 The work may take longer to complete, but at least I'll know it's done right to the best of my ability.
 I process all customer's orders and perform most customer's repairs myself.
 Most of the time I work seven days a week, including holidays.
 I'm a busy person!
 By the way - I can't mass-produce parts in huge volumes or bulk quantities.
 I can only make one part at a time.
 I would love to have a much bigger shop with various types of CNC machines, etc., but I have the lack of funds to make it happen.

 Also, I removed certain information from my web sites because I do not appreciate some online garden tractor pulling parts businesses who steal my concepts, copy my parts, and then market and profit from them for themselves through their web sites, and give me no credit or recognition whatsoever for my hard work and research.
 If they're going to do this, I would appreciate if they would at least give me some credit or recognition by mentioning my name and/or putting a link to my web sites in exchange.
-Actually, I think they envy my intelligence and is too stupid to come up with their own ideas.
+Actually, I think they envy my intelligence and expertise, and is too stupid to come up with their own ideas.
+They may not like me, but they sure love my web sites!

 A-1 Miller's Performance Enterprises Offering Quality Products and Professional Workmanship at Reasonable Prices!